rajiv256/rajiv256.github.io/_posts/2026-06-17-my-two-cents.md

 example, a fire looks for resources, tries to expand, adapts to stimuli.
 Is fire alive?
 Many such questions come up.
 Another example, is a virus alive?

+### On the origins of life

+This is full blown speculation bordering on science fiction and if you permit me to be self-debasing, it borders stupid science fiction.
+Many theories on the origins of life.
+The Miller-Urey experiment.
+The RNA world hypothesis.
+The primordial soup.
+The panspermia hypothesis.
+But I think the most interesting one is the idea that life is a consequence of the laws of physics. *Life is a consequence of the second law of thermodynamics*, which states that the entropy of a closed system will always increase.
+Self-organization should be a way to increase entropy, which might have lead to the birth of the first cell.
+While my intuition is convinced, my incomplete knowledge of the physical laws says “entropy is a measure of disorderlyness”.
+How then, does an organized system have more entropy than its counterparts?
+Could it be that an organized system can perform more tasks than its independent components and there is a net gain in entropy?
+I need to study more on this.
+Will get back at some point in the future.

 [Edit](https://github.com/rajiv256/rajiv256.github.io/edit/main/_posts/2026-06-17-my-two-cents.Rmd)